kemitchell/pre-manda-nda/nda.md

 # Term

 ## Expiration
-This agreement will terminate automatically on the first anniversary of the date of this agreement.
+This agreement will continue until terminated by one of the parties.

 ## Termination by Notice
 Either party may terminate this agreement early by thirty calendar days' prior written notice to the other party.